Trump blasts ‘low-life Twitter’ after Greene’s account suspended - NewsBreak

 He then encouraged his supporters to “drop off” both Twitter and Facebook calling them “boring” “hated by everyone” and claimed they only portray left-leaning views.

 “They are a disgrace to our Nation.
 Keep fighting, Marjorie!”
-Trump said.Man who killed Michael Jordan’s father in Lumberton had prison infractions before parole revoked
+Trump said.Twitter permanently suspends Greene’s account over COVID-19 misinformation

 Twitter permanently suspended the personal account of Greene on Sunday after it said she repeatedly violated its COVID-19 misinformation policy .
 The Georgia Republican’s congressional account is still active.